 We install two threaded lag bolt eyelets into the sign.
 This is standard on two sided hanging signs, and an option on single sided signs.
 When an L-Stake or Bracket is purchased from us, we will space the eyelets to match.
 If you have your own idea for mounting, you may specify the distance required between eyelets.
 When faced with no information, our shop guys will place the eyelets at what we feel are appropriate spots, so it is up to you to specify if you have restrictions.

 We install industrial magnets (strong stuff) into the back of your plaque.
 This is, of course, only suitable for placement on ferrous metals (meaning iron or steel).
 This method is great for plaques such as “out to lunch” or for iron or steel locations where you don’t want to make holes.
-The difference between interior and exterior magnets, beside the price, is that the exterior magnets are coated so they won’t corrode and leave rust streaks on your surface.
-They don’t have any additional magic holding power.
-Interior or exterior is your choice.
+Exterior magnets are coated so they won’t corrode and leave rust streaks on your surface.
 We install between 1 and 4 magnets per sign depending upon size.
 We do not guarantee holding power, but we do have them at our homes and around the shop and they seem to work fine on metal doors and other ferrous surfaces.

 Fence Mount – U-bolts